Just because your family lives on a single income doesn’t mean you won’t be able to find a home loan.

 Communicate with your bank or lender.
 If you are struggling to make your repayments or think its likely that you might miss a repayment, contact your bank or lender immediately to arrange a budgeting plan or alternative repayment options.

 Make additional repayments whenever possible.
-This may especially come in handy if you are able to withdraw from your mortgage, or if personal circumstances require you to take a loan holiday (missing a planned repayment and using your additional repayments to pay it in instead) to finance something like an overseas trip.
+This may especially come in handy if you are able to withdraw from your mortgage, or if personal circumstances require you to take a loan holiday.

 Budget honestly and consider a savings account.
 When you are in debt, paying off that debt as quickly as possible seems like your most important financial goal, but saving for a rainy day is also worthwhile.
 If something goes wrong, not having to borrow from a family member or skipping a repayment for lack of funds will help you get back on track quicker.